Minimal-Alexi/Minimal-Notepad/README.md

 - Secure API endpoints
 - Lightweight and efficient backend
 - Integration with the frontend
+- Localization: Translations available in English, Finnish, Russian, and Chinese

 ## Technical stack
 - **Java 17** – Java version for development